Schrausser/Uranologion-tables/petav_tab02.md

 ~~~
 ¹) Constructio turris Babylonis incipit, the construction of the tower of Babylon begins.

-"De periodis XI, quarum singuli annis constat DXXXII: quado & ubi unaquaeque definat.", (Petavius, 1630, p.
-355), of the *11 periods*, each consisting of *832 years*, how and where each is defined.
+"De periodis XI, quarum singuli annis constát DXXXII: quádo & vbi vnaquæque desinat.", (Petavius, 1630, p.
+355), of the *11 periods*, each consisting of *832 years*, when and where each one ends.
 ~~~
 		In anno				JdW		AD